peterjc/thapbi-pict/docs/fungal_mock/surprise_entries.rst

 or ``ITS2.fasta`` containing markers expected from the mock community *only*.

-Some unexpected sequences might reflect additional alternative copies of ITS1 in the genomes.
+Some unexpected sequences might reflect additional alternative copies of ITS1 or ITS2 in the genomes.
 Others are likely external contamination - after all there are fungi practically everywhere.
+This seems to have happened on amplicon library one in the high PCR cycle negative control at least.
+Meanwhile, amplicon library two does not have any obvious external contamination.

 Amplicon library one - ITS1 (BITS/B58S3)
 ----------------------------------------